fire-ui/fire-ui.github.io/src/posts/colors.md

 <div class="division">

 ## Colors
 Note that you can customize colors.
-For more information, read [Customize](./customize)
+For more information, read <a href = "./customize" class="link">Customization</a>

 ### Text color classes:
 <ul>